 how the nation’s medical examiners failed to detect child abuse murders.
 She’s a graduate of Yale University, and has written stories that have led to Congressional hearings and been discussed on Oprah and David Letterman.

 Jennifer Kaylin has worked for many years as a reporter and editor at a variety of newspapers and magazines.
 She was an Emmy-winning investigative producer at WTNH-TV, the ABC affiliate in New Haven, and provided coverage from New York City of the 9/11 terrorist attack.
 Most recently she worked as the Web editor at the Yale University School of Medicine.

 Tom Puleo is an adjunct professor of Communication at Central Connecticut State University and a former veteran Hartford Courant reporter who won several sate and regional awards for his coverage of state prisons, politics, and sports.

-Adam Schweigert is director of technology with the Investigative News Network.
+Adam Schweigert is the former director of technology with the Investigative News Network.
 He also runs Media Toybox, a Columbus, Ohio based digital consultancy specializing in news and media companies and previously served as director of strategy for Mindset Digital, a Columbus, Ohio based firm providing social media training and strategic consulting to Fortune 500 companies and institutions of higher education.
 Before that he worked in public media for eight years heading up digital efforts at NPR/PBS member stations WOSU Public Media in Columbus, Ohio and Indiana Public Media in Bloomington, Indiana.
 He was born in Akron, Ohio, lives in Columbus, Ohio and tweets @aschweig.